St Andrew's Presbyterian Church, Rockhampton

 The new organ for the St. Andrew's Presbyterian Church came to hand on Monday last.
 The order to erect a fine organ for the church was given to Messrs.
 W. E. Richardson and Sons, of Manchester, Preston, London, and Sydney, and the organ was constructed at the first-named town.
 It was shipped to Brisbane in the s.s.
 Gulf of Siam, and was brought on to Rockhampton on Monday last in the s.s.
 Dawn.
 The instrument was landed in no less than eight cases, into which its component parts had been packed.
 Two of the cases measured 17 ft. by 3 ft. by 3 ft., while another measured 7 ft. by 3 ft. by 7 ft.
 These cases, which constituted the bulk of the organ, were removed to the old Presbyterian Church in Derby-street.
 Mr. F. B. Kavanagh, organist of St. Andrew's Church, received a letter on Monday from Mr. C. Richardson, the Sydney representative of the firm who erected the organ, stating that the woodwork case and ornamental front of the organ would be completed in Sydney during the present week, and he would leave with them for Rockhampton without delay, so as to erect the instrument in its proper position in the church.
 The measurement tonnage of the organ, which was landed on Monday, was twenty-two tons.
 Arrangements have been made with Mr. S. G. Benson, R.A.M., of Brisbane, to open the instrument by giving an organ recital in Rockhampton in the course of a few weeks.
 It is intended to give two performances in connection with the opening of the organ.
 On the first occasion, in addition to the organ recital, there will be a concert, while the second performance will consist of Gaul's sacred cantata, "The Holy City."
 The cantata will be carried out by a choir consisting of sixty voices, under the direction of Mr. Kavanagh.
 The choir has been practising assiduously for some time past in order to make the entertainment a complete success.9

 The St Andrew's organ was maintained regularly by Whitehouse Bros of Brisbane, who supplied an electric blower in 1925 at a cost of £95.10.0.
-In 1926, they rebuilt the Swell and Great key touch boxes, regulated the key action, repaired the coupler action, and made adjustments to the bellows and windchest.10 More substantial changes were made in August 1933, when the organ was rebuilt by Whitehouse Bros at a cost of £615.11 It was reported in the Rockhampton press as follows:
+In 1926, they rebuilt the Swell and Great key touch boxes, regulated the key action, repaired the coupler action, and made adjustments to the bellows and windchest.11 More substantial changes were made in 1933, when the organ was rebuilt by Whitehouse Bros at a cost of £615.12 The instrument was re-dedicated on Sunday 30 July that year,13 and it was reported in the Rockhampton press as follows:

 St. Andrew's Presbyterian Church Organ